rustfoundation/safety-critical-rust-coding-guidelines/CONTRIBUTING.md

 ### 3) A Pull Request is generated

 Once an issue has been well-developed enough, a subcommittee member will mark the issue with the label `sign-off: create pr from issue` to generate a pull request.
-You will see a GitHub Workflow trigger and a pull request will be created momentarily.
+You will see a GitHub Workflow trigger and a pull request will be automatically created.

 ### 4) Iterate on Feedback